elapouya/python-nagios-helpers/docs/howto.rst

      The main attributes/method to override are :

-         * Attribute :attr:`cmd_params` that lists what parameters are awaited on command line.
+         * Attribute :attr:`cmd_params` that lists what parameters may be used on command line.
          * Attribute :attr:`required_params` tells what parameters are required
          * Attributes :attr:`tcp_ports` and :attr:`udp_ports` tell what ports to check if needed
          * Method :meth:`collect_data` to collect raw data